NREL/SOEP-QSS/README.md

 ### Numeric Differentiation

-Higher derivatives are needed for QSS2+ methods.
+Second order and higher derivatives are needed for QSS2+ methods.
 These are available analytically for linear functions and we provide them for the nonlinear functions in `cod`.
-In general analytical higher derivatives may not be provided by the model description or via automatic differentiation and may not be available across the FMU interface so we need some support for numeric differentiation.
-Numeric differentiation variants of some of the function classes are included to allow emulation of an environment where analytical higher derivatives are not available.
-A simple and fast approach suffices for this purpose:
-* QSS2 does 2-point forward difference differentiation to allow reuse of one derivative evaluation.
-* QSS3 does 2 and 3-point centered difference differentiation to allow reuse of derivative evaluations.
-* Input variables of orders 2 and 3 are handled analogously.
-* A mechanism to specify global and per-variable differentiation time steps is provided.
+When simulating FMUs we now use the FMI directional derivatives API for the second derivatives of integrated state variables and for the first derivatives of zero crossing variables.
+Higher derivatives for FMUs must be computed numerically until they become available from the FMU.
+A mechanism to specify global and per-variable differentiation time steps is provided.

 At startup and simultaneous or self-observer requantization events, numeric differentiation of QSS3+ and xQSS2+ variables has a cyclic dependency problem: the derivative function evaluations at time step offsets used to compute the higher derivatives depend on those same order 2+ coefficients of the representation.
 This causes some variables to use "stale" values of their order 2+ coefficients in their derivative computation.
 The impact of this flaw will vary across models and could be severe in some situations so these higher order QSS variables should not be used for production simulations of code-defined models using numeric differentiation and of FMU-based models until the planned JModelica FMI Library version with higher derivative support is available.